IBEX-TUDelft/econagents/docs/source/Tutorial.rst

 This tutorial will guide you through setting up and running the Prisoner's Dilemma experiment included in the ``examples/prisoner`` directory.

+For more examples, see the `econagents cookbook <https://github.com/iwanalabs/econagents-cookbook/tree/main/>`_.

 Prerequisites
 -------------